Last Updated on

 Reformed Collegue of Debrecen

-One of the leaders of Debrecen’s history was culture, open literacy.
+The culture of open literacy is topmost on the history of Debrecen.
 This is how the city, for example, became the “Calvinist Rome”.

 The main source of the waves of new ideas became the Reformed College of Debrecen (Debreceni Református Kollégium) built in 1538.
 This is Hungary’s oldest continuously operating educational institution.
 The predecessor of its iconic building perished in a fire in 1564.
 The construction of the present building began in 1803 and was completed in 1816.